 So in this post, I'll expose my dirty secrets and address a few tips you may find helpful in your photographic endeavors!

 I love using fixed lenses when shooting clients.
-Currently, my favorite lenses are the 50mm f1.8 and the 85mm f1.8.
-Because both are fixed, I'm encouraged to get more creative with my subjects, angles and poses.
+Previously, I've used the 50mm f1.8 and the 85mm f1.8.
+Currently, I use the Sigma Art 35mm f1.2 and the 70-200mm L lens from Canon.
+With fixed lenses, I'm encouraged to get more creative with my subjects, angles and poses.

 I live in Lightroom (as do many photographers).
-I never use Photoshop unless I absolutely must (and that's just a personal preference).
-Preset packages are a necessity for me: I love moodier, more romantic looks.
-Tribe Archipelago works wonders and so do Heck Yeah Presets from Ben Sasso.
+I never use Photoshop unless I absolutely must and don't hugely alter my images in any way (that's just a personal preference).
+Preset packages are a necessity for me (whether bought or created on my own).
+I love moodier, more romantic vibes and shoot with a documentary-style in mind.
+Tribe Archipelago works wonders, as do Heck Yeah Presets from Ben Sasso and Dawn Charles.

 For apps, I use Snapseed for making minor adjustments, Beauty Plus for smoothing faces and VSCO and Afterlight for overall editing.